infor-design/enterprise-ng/QUICKSTART.md

 ## Step 3 : Configure @angular/cli

-The next step is to configure angular-cli to include the SoHoXI libraries into the output.
+The next step is to configure angular-cli to include the IDL enterprise libraries into the output.

 Edit `.angular-cli.json`, change the `scripts` as follows:
 ```json